rowaxl/TriPlanner/README.md

 ## Functions
 - Sign in / Sign out
 - User can Create / Read / Update / Delete plan for own.
+- Manager can CRUD user
-- Admin can managing usera and user's plans.
+- Admin can CRUD user and user's plans.
 - Future trips should show day count
 - Trips can filtered (user: date, destination / admin: user, date, destination)
 - Trips for next month can be printed